Meet the artist

 My most favourable and memorable pieces of work I produced were large acrylic on canvas paintings inspired by nature and the landscape.
 I would double expose my photography so one picture overlapped the other on the film.
 Once processed, the effect it created was very interesting and transferring this onto canvas as abstract art was a really enjoyable process.
 I think some of best works were done at that point.

-So to the present day (Jan 2019) and my art has, over the years taken different turns (explore more artwork in my gallery).
+So to the present day and my art has, over the years taken different turns.
 Experimenting with different styles and exploring the world of craft-making have kept me enjoying the creative process of all things arty.

-My current work is inspired by festivals.
+My current personal work, outside of commission based art pieces, are inspired by festivals.
 I…love…festivals and been lucky enough to go to a few – #Glastonbury and #Shambala are definitely up there!
 To me they are one of the best environments to be immersed in all things creative, be inspired, express yourself, let go and open your mind to trying new things.

 I was looking through some of my festival photos on my phone (whilst reminiscing on those good old days!) and started to sketch out the scenes.
 They soon evolved into #drawings, using just three main colours, black, gold and silver.
 It was like a spark had been lit and I suddenly found a style that I really felt portrayed the scenes as I wanted, in an abstract way, using imagination, memory and expression.

-Thanks for reading my first ever blog and I hope you stick around to hear more from me.
+Thanks for reading and I hope you stick around to hear more from me.